JMiller7334/Game-Client-Server-Animation-System/README.md

 As such I have opened sourced this project.

 ### System Info:
-* This system untilizes multi-threading.
+* This system utilizes multi-threading.
-* Animations handled by client and not server.
+* Animations are handled by the client and not the server.
 * Animation timing/monitoring managed by the server.
 * Proper client/server practices applied.
-* Plug & play: UI, camera, and ride starting/stopping is handled for all your rides automatically.
+* Plug & play: UI, camera, and ride starting/stopping are handled for all your rides automatically.
 Simply include them in the flatRides directory.

-## Github Code Links (This Project):
+## GitHub Code Links (This Project):
 * [Server: FlatRide_System](https://github.com/JMiller7334/Game-Client-Server-Animation-System/blob/main/ServerScriptStorage/FlatRide_System.lua)
 * [Client: Client_Flat_Ride](https://github.com/JMiller7334/Game-Client-Server-Animation-System/blob/main/StarterPlayerScripts/Client_Flat_Ride)
 * [Module: _Camera](https://github.com/JMiller7334/Game-Client-Server-Animation-System/blob/main/ReplicatedStorage/Modules/_Camera.lua)